-Primary standards reside within international or national metrological institutions.
-Units' definitions and their practical realizations are approved by the General Conference on Weights and Measures (CGPM).
+Primary standards reside within major international or national metrological institutions.
+In pressure measurements (see Part I, Chapter 3), this term is used for instruments based Units' definitions and their practical realizations are approved by the General Conference on physical principles, such as mercury barometers or dead weight sensors, although Weights and Measures (CGPM).
 The practical realization of these definitions is the main task of national metrology institutes.
-National metrology institutes maintain primary standards either by keeping an artifact compared regularly to an international prototype, or reproduce an experiment, following a procedure which will produce a quantity.
+National metrology institutes maintain primary standards should be called secondary standards accordingeither by keeping an artifact compared regularly to the calibration and measurement capabilities (CMCs). an international prototype, or reproduce an experiment, following a procedure which will produce a quantity.

 Secondary standards often reside in major calibration laboratories and are usually not suitable for field use.
-These standards are generally called reference measurement standards, according to ISO/IEC 17025 (ISO/IEC, 2017).
+These standards are generally called reference measurement standards, according to ISO/IEC 17025 (ISO/IEC, 20052017).
 Working standards are usually laboratory instruments that have been calibrated against a secondary standard.
 Working standards that may be used in the field are known as travelling standards.
 Travelling standard instruments may also be used to compare instruments in a laboratory or in the field.
 All of these standards used for a meteorological purpose and relevant to NMHSs' calibration laboratories or RICs should be traceable to SI.